dginev/deprecated-CorTeX/MANUAL.md

 Under the administrative interface at /admin, "Add Corpus" tab:

- * Select an existing path at the File System where the frontend is running.
+ * Select an existing path at the machine running the frontend.
+ * Make sure the path is read+writeable by www-data, or the user running cortex-frontend
- * The corpus needs to follow the following naming convention:
+ * The corpus needs to obey the following naming convention:

  ```
   /corpus